Creativity is how we reinvent ourselves and protect our livelihoods from becoming automated.

 Combining these three elements creates a powerful dynamic.
 Something that machine learning or automation cannot mimic.

 This ability, let’s call it creative agency.
 To act in and on the world is vital for anyone, let alone every young person’s education today.
 It is one constant in a world of exponential change.
 It helps us reinvent ourselves, what we know, what we do, and who we are over and over again.
 If we have a creative agency, why should we worry that the jobs we will be doing in 20 years don’t exist yet?
 We will be the ones inventing them.

 Don’t just start early; make creativity the heart of lifelong learning

 Children are natural learners.
 They learn through play.
-This natural capacity is something we must nurture and turn into strength throughout our lives.
-An engine for creativity we can ignite through curiosity and imagination, and fuel through play and experimentation.
+This innate capacity is something we must nurture and turn into strength throughout our lives.
+An engine for creativity we can ignite through curiosity and imagination and fuel through play and experimentation.
 And unleash through empowering creative agency with tools, activities and experiences.